icssc/peterportal-client/README.md

 ## Open Source Contribution Guide

 1. Choose an issue you would like to work on under the issues tab.
-Leave a comment letting us know you'll work on this issue.
+Leave a comment requesting to work on this issue and wait for confirmation that it is not already assigned.

-2. We recommend you switch to a branch you will be working on for each feature.
+2. Switch to a branch you will be working on for each issue (pick a name that's relevant).

 ```
 git checkout -b [branch name]